bodensjc/ddecay/README.md

 $ ganga
 $ ganga dsp_job.py
 ```
-After both of these are done, make the polarityt changes and repeat.
+After both of these are done, make the polarity changes and repeat.

 ### Monitor your jobs